centrifugal/examples/v6/delta_compression/README.md

 4. View the "Messages" tab
 5. Compare the size of the first message (full) vs subsequent messages (deltas)

-You should see that delta messages are significantly smaller than full messages, especially for the data structure used in this example where only a few fields change between updates.
+You should see that delta messages are significantly smaller than full messages.

 ## Publisher Details

-The publisher script (`publisher.py`) sends updates every 2 seconds with:
+The publisher script (`publisher.py`) sends updates periodically:
 - Incrementing counter
 - Slightly modified metrics (CPU, memory, disk, network)
 - Occasionally added events